Howard Walker (ice hockey)

 Howard K. Walker (born August 5, 1958) is a Canadian former ice hockey defenceman.
-He played 83 games in the National Hockey League for the Washington Capitals and Calgary Flames from 1980 to 1982.
+He played 83 games in the National Hockey League (NHL) for the Washington Capitals and Calgary Flames from 1980 to 1982.

 Early life

 Walker was born in Grande Prairie, Alberta.
 He played junior hockey with the Pass Red Devils and Penticton Vees.
 At the University of North Dakota, Walker was a member of the North Dakota Fighting Hawks men's ice hockey team.

 Career

-Originally signed by the Washington Capitals as a free agent in 1980 NHL Entry Draft, Walker played parts of two seasons there before he was traded to the Flames.
+Originally signed by the Washington Capitals as a free agent in 1980 NHL entry draft, Walker played parts of two seasons there before he was traded to the Flames.
 He played with the Hershey Bears and Colorado Flames before retiring at the end of the 1982–83 NHL season.